 What is a Coding Dojo and what are its rules and principles?

-A Coding Dojo describes the joint training of techniques and methods of software development, as well as the learning of new development languages, platforms, frameworks and tools.
+The joint training of techniques and methods of software development and the joint learning of new development languages, platforms, frameworks and tools is called Coding Dojo.
 The term dojo comes from Japanese and stands for training room in Japanese martial arts.
-In a dojo, katas – i.e. predefined sequences in a fight with imaginary opponents – are practiced repeatedly.
-Applied to software development, we speak of code katas and coding dojos.
+In a dojo, katas – predefined sequences of fighting with imaginary opponents – are practised repeatedly.
+Transferred to software development, we therefore speak of code katas and coding dojos.

 A coding dojo – sometimes also called a coder dojo – is about learning with and from each other.
 Practice can take the form of multiple pair programming, public with all participants, a beamer and a discussion, or cyclical development.
 Cyclic development is usually very popular, because software developers often adopt the code of other developers in practice.
 In addition, the process is very simple: A couple develops a solution for a defined problem while thinking out loud about approaches and solutions.
 After every 8-10 minutes, a part of the pair is replaced by another member of the group.
 In this way, each participant becomes active and both the general and individual learning curves increase.